tuwilof/fitting/README.md

 ### new experimental report

 For now, you can document your prefixes with it.
-Task will create a file `fitting/report.json`
+Task will create a file `fitting/report.json` and html view `fitting/index.html`
 ```bash
 bundle e rake fitting:report
 ```